Greater Scope Villain

 - The Supreme Monstrosity in Dinosaurs Attack!, also named by fans, "Dinosaur Satan."

-- The Eldrazi, until Rise of the Eldrazi when they actually show up.
+- On Zendikar it's the Eldrazi, until Rise of the Eldrazi when they actually show up.

 - Yawgmoth, who had a similar treatment.
 For most of the original storyline, the various Evincars of Rath were the setting's primary antagonists, especially Volrath.
 Rath and its Evincars were essentially satellites to Phyrexia and Yawgmoth, its ruler.
 While Phyrexia turned up quite a bit throughout the game's history (going at least as far back as Gate to Phyrexia in Antiquities), Yawgmoth himself didn't take center stage until the Urza's Block and then not again until Invasion.